 Dragons Back Trail is one of the most popular trails in Hong Kong.
 It is also part of Hong Kong Trail Section 8 where the trail runs the entire top ridge of Shek O Peak in southeastern Hong Kong Island.
 The name of the trail came from the physical characteristics of the elevated trail along the undulating hills.
 It’s almost like you’re walking on “dragon’s back”!

-Even if you are travelling by yourself in Hong Kong, hiking solo is easy and safe, especially hiking on Dragon’s Back Trail.
+And if you are travelling by yourself in Hong Kong, hiking solo is easy and safe, especially hiking on Dragon’s Back in Hong Kong.
 The trail is popular with locals and there are always hikers along the way.
 And the path is well-marked and cell phone signal is excellent.

 So if you want to hike a picturesque trail with gorgeous sea and coastal views, consider hiking Dragon’s Back Hike in Hong Kong.
 And when you complete the entire trail, it will lead you to Big Wave Bay Beach, a perfect spot for ending a day of hiking.

-What you need to know before hiking Dragon’s Back Trail Hong Kong
+What you need to know before hiking Dragon’s Back in Hong Kong

 Before you travel to Hong Kong, take a look at my solo travel guide to Hong Kong and get an overview of the city.
 And here are some additional travel tips specifically for hiking Dragon’s Back

 - Get an Octopus Card, a rechargeable smartcard for taking public transportation (MTR, bus, minibus, ferry and tram).
 Purchase one at any MTR station or convenience store.
 It costs $100HKD but you can use $50 stored value and get your $50HKD refundable deposit when you leave.
-It is useful to take MTR and bus to hike Dragon’s Back Trail
+It is useful for taking the MTR and bus to hike Dragon’s Back Trail.

 - It is safe for solo female travellers to hike Dragon’s Back.
 Even if you are hiking solo, there are always people around.
-The path is clearly marked and cell phone signal is excellent.
+The path is marked, and the cell phone signal is excellent.

 - Make sure to bring enough water and sufficient sun protection.
-There’s not a lot of shade along the path and you can only get water at the end of the long trial.
+There’s not a lot of shade along the path, and you can only get water at the end of the long trail.

-How to get to the start of Dragon’s Back Trail
+How to get to the start of Dragon’s Back Hike

 The easiest and cheapest way to get to the start of Dragon’s Back Trail is to take public transportation.
-First, take the MTR to Shau Kei Wan MTR Station and take Exit A3 for Shau Kei Wan Bus Terminal.
+First, take the MTR to Shau Kei Wan MTR Station and Exit A3 to Shau Kei Wan Bus Terminal.

 Look for the bus stop for Bus #9 on the west side of the bus terminal.
-The bus will say Bus #9 and heading for “Cape D’Aguilar and Shek O“.
+The bus will say Bus #9, heading for “Cape D’Aguilar and Shek O“.

 Take the bus all the way to To Tei Wan Station (11 stops).
 This is the start of Dragon’s Back Trail.
 You will see a few public toilets and a sign for the trial (see map).